ppbrown/vlm-utils/README.md

 Includes a commented-out prompt to focus on detecting text in the image, which is good to find watermarks, etc.

+# ilm-7b_batch.py

+Use it like cog_vlm.py below.
+Note that it generates ".ilm7" files instad of ".txt" files Also, it requires 24GB rather than 12 GB of vram

 # ilm-2b_batch.py

 Use it like cog_vlm.py below.
 Note that it generates ".ilm" files instad of ".txt" files Also, it requires 16GB rather than 12 GB of vram

-# ilm-7b_batch.py

-Use it like cog_vlm.py below.
-Note that it generates ".ilm7" files instad of ".txt" files Also, it requires 24GB rather than 12 GB of vram
+Not sure why anyone would want to use this version instead of the 7gb quantized, but if you would like to try it out, here is how you can do so.

 # cog_vlm.py